MayaLearning/IntroToCassOnK8/README.md

 In this session we will be taking a look at running a distributed system on top of another distributed system while using persistant storage to make sure our data stays in tact.

 ## Before starting
-Workshop attendees will receave an email with the instance info prior to the workshop.
+Workshop attendees will be able to message Prasson in discord for a training instance.

 Notice that training cloud instances will be available only during the workshop and will be terminated **24 hours later**.
 If you are in our workshop we recommend using the provided cloud instance, you can relax as we have you covered: prerequisites are installed already.